CIRED/cape_town_NEDUM_Python/docs/_sources/technical_doc.rst.txt

 Flood data is processed through the ``import_init_floods_data``, ``compute_fraction_capital_destroyed``, and ``import_full_floods_data`` functions.

-The ``import_init_floods_data`` function imports the pre-processed flood maps from FATHOM (fluvial and pluvial), and DELTARES (coastal).
+The ``import_init_floods_data`` function imports the pre-processed flood maps from FATHOM :cite:p:`sampson` for fluvial and pluvial risks, and DELTARES :cite:p:`deltares` for coastal risks.
 Those maps yield for each grid cell an estimate of the pixel share that is exposed to a flood of some maximum depth level, reached in a given year with a probability equal to the inverse of their return period.
 For instance, a flood map corresponding to a return period of 100 years considers events that have a 1/100 chance of occurring in any given year.

 .. figure:: ../../Output/input_plots/P_100yr_map_depth.png
    :scale: 70%